 Cocotte Bangkok has several signature dishes, among them their rotisserie chicken (490 baht for a half or 790 baht for a whole), which is sourced from farms around Bangkok and is cooked to perfection until juicy and flavoursome – honestly, it’s the best chicken we have ever tried.
 As well as organic chicken, you can also feast on other items from the grill such as the lamb shank confit (1,490 baht) which is roasted for 24 hours until the succulent meat is falling off the bone.
 All the steaks are cooked on a charcoal barbeque and the smell of the hefty tomahawk steaks periodically waft through the restaurant.
 If you come as a large group, the wagyu Tomahawk makes a real impression, but tenderloin, ribeye and rump cuts are also available (1,800 – 1,260 baht).

-It’s unfair to label Coccotte as just a steakhouse because they have some playful culinary dishes on the menu, such as their range of salads, pastas – very popular at lunchtimes – and their foie gras lollipops, which are rolled in caramelized walnuts and come with two shavings of apple for a luscious mouthful of flavour and texture (540 baht).
+It’s unfair to label Coccotte as just a steakhouse because they have some playful culinary dishes on the menu, such as their range pastas – very popular at lunchtimes – and their foie gras lollipops, which are rolled in caramelized walnuts and come with two shavings of apple for a luscious mouthful of flavour and texture (540 baht).
 There’s several dishes for vegetarians too, making Cocotte Bangkok a great restaurant for large groups.

-With large groups occupying the high tables, an outside section for enjoying warm evenings, couples tucked away on the smaller tables, all against the constant backdrop of the kitchen, its’s clear the French concept of laissez-faire is alive and well here: make yourself comfortable and enjoy some very high level, yet homely, cuisine.
+With large groups occupying the high tables, an outside section for enjoying warm evenings, couples tucked away on the smaller tables, all against the constant backdrop of the kitchen, it’s clear the French concept of laissez-faire is alive and well here: make yourself comfortable and enjoy some very high level, yet homely, cuisine.

 Cocotte Farm Roast & Winery

 - Opening Hours: 11:00 – 15:00 and 18:00 - 23:00